bgd-labs/aave-stk-v1-5/diffs/StakedTokenBptRev2_code_diff.md

 +  using SafeERC20 for IERC20;
 +  using PercentageMath for uint256;
 +
-+  /// @notice Seconds available to redeem once the cooldown period is fullfilled
 +  uint256 public constant SLASH_ADMIN_ROLE = 0;
 +  uint256 public constant COOLDOWN_ADMIN_ROLE = 1;
 +  uint256 public constant CLAIM_HELPER_ROLE = 2;
 +  uint128 public constant INITIAL_EXCHANGE_RATE = 1e18;
 +  uint256 public constant TOKEN_UNIT = 1e18;
 +
-+  // slashing states
++  /// @notice Seconds between starting cooldown and being able to withdraw
 +  uint256 internal _cooldownSeconds;
++  /// @notice The maximum amount of funds that can be slashed at any given time
 +  uint256 internal _maxSlashablePercentage;
++  /// @notice Snapshots of the exchangeRate for a given block
 +  mapping(uint256 => Snapshot) public _exchangeRateSnapshots;
 +  uint120 internal _exchangeRateSnapshotsCount;
++  /// @notice Mirror of latest snapshot value for cheaper access
 +  uint128 internal _currentExchangeRate;
++  /// @notice Flag determining if there's an ongoing slashing event that needs to be settled
 +  bool public inPostSlashingPeriod;
 +
 +  modifier onlySlashingAdmin() {